mr-Arturio/Incredible_Playgroup_Finder/README.md

 - work on registration component position - move in m obile view
 - add colored icons for social with hover effect and active URL
+- add and apply font for the Header
+- fix font issue
+- make different color schemas for playgroupcards
+- work on elements for mobile screens: hide registration for now, change add to callendar button size on smaller screens
+- update logo icon

 ### Future Development